 - Metadata Display - Displays a complete list of the document’s metadata for the current field profile.

 - Doc Navigation - Navigate to First doc, Previous doc, Next doc, Last doc.

 - Search Hit Navigation - Search Hit navigation within the current document to First hit, Previous hit, Next hit, Last hit.

 - Search Hit Breakdown - Breakout of individual search or Wordlist hits.

 - Total Search Hits - Number of search hits found within the document displayed.

 - Wordlist Selector - Select specific Wordlist to see associated search hits.

 - Native Download - Download document in its native format.

 - Print Document - Prints document to network attached printer or as PDF.

-- Email Document - Email native document as an attachment.
+- Email Document - Email document link to another project user(s).

 - Document Lock - Locks all work product (annotations, notes, tags, etc. for current document.

 - Document History - Displays the document history including all user actions.